-In conjunction with the Office of Residential Life, the UHDPS conducts a minimum of two (1) evacuation drill each semester in each residential facility.
-During these drills, the fire alarm is activated, and occupants are required to evacuate the building and have three minutes to safely evacuate to the rally point.
-After three minutes, Residential Life Staff enter the building to verify that everyone has evacuated.
-Those failing to properly evacuate during a drill are subject to disciplinary action in the form of fire safety education.
+The UHDPS conducts a minimum of one (1) evacuation drill each semester in each residential facility.
+During these drills, the fire alarm is activated, and occupants are required to evacuate the building and have three (3) minutes, to safely evacuate to the rally point.
+After three (3) minutes, Residential Life Staff and the Department of Public Safety Fire Prevention Specialist meet with the group of participants to discuss what happened and what to do during future alarm activations.

 Across the country, one common reason for a decreased evacuation rate is false alarms caused by steam, hair spray or improperly vented cooking.
-These causes of false alarms cause the residents to form a sense of complacency.
-The department works hard to analyze the cause of each alarm in an attempt to reduce them and therefore keep the resident's diligence in evacuating.
-Evacuation drills are conducted periodically in academic facilities and done in a similar method as the residential buildings but are executed only by UHDPS.
+The causes of false alarms result in the residents forming a sense of complacency.
+The department works hard to analyze the cause of each alarm to help reduce them and therefore keep the residents diligent in evacuating.
+Evacuation drills are conducted periodically in the academic facilities and done in a similar method as the residential buildings but are executed only by UHDPS.